SEAVAX OCEAN PLASTIC CLEANER

 TANK TESTING - This water basin was especially constructed to one side of the Generating Works.
 The tank was filled with well water and plastic debris scattered to simulate ocean waste, then the pumps and filters were switched on.
 In the space of a few minutes, the tank was clear of flotsam.
 The Concept worked!

-Quite obviously, the SeaVax looks nothing like any of the SolarNavigator boats, nor PlanetSolar, the Swiss ship that set the first sun powered circumnavigation record in 2012.
+Quite obviously, the SeaVax looks nothing like any of the SolarNavigator proof of concept boats, nor PlanetSolar, the Swiss ship that set the first sun powered circumnavigation record in 2012.

-In 2023, plastic is still a menace, according to several reports, claiming that waste disposal, as dumping from rivers into the ocean will double.
+In 2023, plastic is still a menace, according to several reports, including those of the United Nations, claiming that waste disposal, as dumping from rivers into the ocean will double.
 There will be more plastic in the sea than fish.
 It's an extraordinary situation, with few actors looking to invest in cleaning up the existing mess, or even swapping polyolefin's for biodegradable substitutes.
 Thus, threatening safe seafood supplies.

 SOLAR PIONEERS - Stephane Chopard & Raphaelle Javet (communications) and Raphael Domjan (pilot) on a visit to Herstmonceux Museum in August 2017.
 Raphael's Turanor PlanetSolar project set the benchmark when it comes to solar powered zero carbon transport.

-The SeaVax team showed there are ways of combating the problem, and maybe one day, we'll see autonomous machines like this, skimming the ocean waves clean of detritous, and an outright ban on single use packaging.
+The SeaVax team generously gave five years of their lives, to show world leaders that there are ways of combating the problem, and maybe one day, we'll see artificially intelligent, energy autonomous machines like this, skimming the ocean waves clean of detritous, and an outright ban on single use packaging.
 Plastic products that are recycled responsibly, are perfectly acceptable, do not think otherwise.
 We are not plasti-phobic, just sensibly precautious.
 Our society depends on engineering and medical plastics.

 There are several innovative vehicles and vessels on permanent display at Herstmonceux Museum, including: